christophhart/hise_documentation/Tutorial2.md

 ### Drag samples into the map editor

 Double click on the sample folder, select all samples (<kbd>Cmd / Strg + A</kbd>) and drag them into the map of the sampler.
-Select "File Name Parser" and press OK".
+Select "Filename Token Parser" and press OK".

 ![SC_DragSamples.gif](http://hise.audio/images/tutorial/SC_DragSamples.gif)